NJUPT-IPR-XuLintao/UPT-Flow/README.md

 ## 🔍 Results

-We achieved state-of-the-art performance on *low-light image enhancement*, *night traffic monitoring enhancement*, *low-light object detection* and "Nighttime semantic segmentation".
+We achieved state-of-the-art performance on *low-light image enhancement*, *night traffic monitoring enhancement*, *low-light object detection* and *Nighttime semantic segmentation*.
 More results can be found in the paper.

 <details>
 <summary>Quantitative Comparison (click to expan)</summary>